fabricethilaw/sonarnet/README.md

 SonarNet allows for Internet connectivity verification within any class.

 ```
-// Detect that INTERNET is available, sending the result to a callback
+// Detect that INTERNET is available
 SonarNet.ping { result ->
+    // check result
     when(result) {
         InternetStatus.INTERNET -> {}
         InternetStatus.NO_INTERNET -> {}